elysiandc/hassio-addons/crafty-controller/README.md

 Crafty Controller is a Minecraft Server Control Panel / Launcher.
 The purpose of Crafty Controller is to launch a Minecraft Server in the background and present a web interface for the server administrators to interact with their servers.
-C

 This add-on integrates Crafty Controller directly into your Home Assistant instance, providing a convenient way to manage your Minecraft servers alongside your smart home.